MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-ec2.md

 ![alt text](https://i.imgur.com/gyXZz2E.gif)

-There are many ways to expose resources to the Internet like this, but the key insight is that they all require an Internet Gateway (IGW).
+There are many ways to expose resources to the Internet like this, but the key insight -- for EC2 at least -- is that they all require an Internet Gateway (IGW).

 ## Preventing by Design